Caring & Experienced Panama City Attorney

 • Rehabilitative Alimony - Limited in duration, intended to help the recipient achieve financial self-sufficiency by pursuing the education or training necessary to find suitable employment.

 • Bridge-the-Gap Alimony - Helps the beneficiary make the transition from marriage to single life, largely to offset the expenses associated with finding a new home and transportation.
+This is typically awarded for a maximum of two years.

 • Permanent Alimony - Awarded for the remainder of the recipient's life or until the recipient remarries.